Rabbies_Logotype_Hero_Navy_RGB_AW.png

 • Direct trains between Derry and Belfast take about 2 hours

-Taking the train is a quick way to visit Belfast and it’s one of the more environmentally responsible ways to travel.
-If you’re travelling from outside of Ireland, combine your train journey with a ferry to visit Belfast.
+Taking the train is a quick way to visit Belfast and see all its top places, while being one of the more environmentally responsible ways to travel.
+Whether you plan to tour from Dublin and make your way to Belfast, or start in the city and work your way out, Ireland holds magic around each corner.
+If you’re travelling from outside of Ireland, combine your train journey with a scenic ferry journey to visit Belfast.

 2. Visit Belfast by Ferry